riosv/riosv.github.io/_posts/2015-9-17-Exploring-Toronto-with-Google-Maps-and-Combinatorial-Optimization.md

 ### Considerations

 We obtained a reasonable solution with at most 7.2 hrs of daily activities.
-Enough to explore the city during the day and relax in the evening.
+Enough time to explore the city during the day and relax in the evening.
+There is no guarantee this is the best solution achievable.
 With some luck you could probably find a better solution.
 That's ok.
 Remember our objective was to find a good enough solution quickly.
 Having said that, there are some other considerations:

 * The travel times depend on the time and day you run the script.
 This is because `gmaps.distance_matrix()` returns the durations at the time it was called.
 So if you run the script on your own you might get a different distance matrix.
-* Our model assumes all our attractions will be open during our available time.
+* We assume all of our attractions will be open during our trip.
 This might not be true for attractions that close during some days or have short opening hours so a final sanity check is a good idea.
 We can always change the order of our daily itineraries to move around this.
-* Our model doesn't explicitly consider times for other activities such as finding parking and eating.
+* We don't consider times for other activities such as finding parking and eating.
 These should be part of the time allocated to each attraction.

 [undirected-graph]: https://en.wikipedia.org/wiki/Graph_(mathematics)#Undirected_graph
 [local-search]: https://en.wikipedia.org/wiki/Local_search_(optimization)